Home For Students Gateway 2 English 2 Gateway 2 unit 3 : The Gifts of Youth

 14. Please, accept my apologies for…

-1. Well, I’m afraid there is nothing we can do about it actually.
+1. There is nothing we can do about it.

-2. I’m afraid there isn’t much we can do about it.
+2. There isn’t much we can do about it.

-Phrasal verbs consist of a verb + a particle (preposition, adverb).
-The particle can change the meaning of the verb completely.
+Phrasal verbs include a verb + a particle (preposition, adverb).
+The particle can change the meaning of the verb altogether.
 For example::

 • look up – consult a reference book (look a word up in a dictionary)